 Looking for a cool and unusual place to stay?
 Along with treehouses, hobbit homes, yurts, and ice hotels, the roster of unique lodging options now includes life-size sandcastles where you can spend the night.

 In summer of 2015, sand sculptors first created two sandcastle hotels in the Netherlands—one in Oss and the other in Sneek—and have repeated the endeavor in subsequent summers.
 Both towns host annual sand-sculpture festivals each summer but, curiously, neither is located on the ocean.

 From the outside, the hotels looks exactly like giant sandcastles, complete with turrets and intricate carvings.

 These pop-up Zandhotels are the world's first sandcastle hotels.
 They offer surprisingly comfortable overnight accommodations during the summer, along with intricate designs that feature drawbridges, turrets, and stunning sand statuary.
-For safety, the interiors are made from sand treated with hardener to prevent crumbling, and reinforced with wood frames, which in turn are covered with a layer of sand.
+For safety, the interiors are made from sand treated with hardener to prevent crumbling and reinforced with wood frames, which, in turn, are covered with a layer of sand.

 The Zandhotels, which developers rebuild each summer, were inspired by the ice hotels that pop up each winter in Scandinavia and Canada.
 While staying at an ice hotel means enduring frigid temperatures well below freezing, these sandcastle hotels offer more comfortable conditions, including a turned-down real bed, electricity, and a working bathroom with fresh white towels.
-A carpet covers the sand floor of the guestroom where the cost of an overnight stay is roughly $170 a night for two people, including free wi-fi.
+A carpet covers the sand floor of the guestroom where the cost of an overnight stay is roughly $170 a night for two people, including free wireless Internet.